 This course emphasises the mineralogical and chemical characteristics of igneous rocks, and their classification, petrography, and tectonic setting.
 The processes responsible for the evolution of diverse igneous rock associations are also considered.
 Laboratory work involves the study of igneous rocks in hand sample and thin section.
-Classes 3 hrs. and lab 3 hrs. a week, 1 semester.
+Classes 3 hrs. and lab 3 hrs. a week.
+1 semester.
 313.1(.2) Metamorphic Petrology Prerequisite: GEO 302.1(.2).

 This course introduces aspects of the description and interpretation of metamorphic rocks by citing the effects of the progressive metamorphism of mafic, pelitic and carbonate rocks.
-Other topics include the use of composition-assemblage diagrams, methods of quantitative geothermobarometry, and the interpretation of pressuretemperature-time trajectories for metamorphic rocks.
+Other topics include the use of composition-assemblage diagrams, methods of quantitative geothermobarometry, and the interpretation of pressure-temperature-time trajectories for metamorphic rocks.
 Laboratory work involves the study of metamorphic rocks in hand sample and thin section.
 Classes 3 hrs. and lab 3 hrs. a week.
 1 semester.
-320.1(.2) History of Life Prerequisite: one of GEO 200.0, GEO 202.1(.2), GEO 208.1(.2); or BIO 200.0; or GPY 213.1(.2).
-An account of the 3500 million-year history of life on Earth, including theories of the origin of life, and modes of preservation of organisms as fossils.
-It also covers the phenomenon of evolution and some major patterns and crises in the history of life.
-Classes 3 hrs. and lab 3 hrs. a week, 1 semester.
-321.1(.2) Palaeontology Prerequisite: GEO 320.1(.2).
+323.1(.2) Palaeontology: History of Life Prerequisite: one of GEO 200.0, GEO 202.1(.2), GEO 208.1(.2); or BIO 201.1(.2) and 202.1(.2); or GPY 213.1(.2).
+An account of the 3800 million-year history of life on Earth, including theories of the origin of life, and modes of preservation of organisms as fossils, and the practical use of fossils for geological age, paleogeographic, and paleoenvironment determinations.
+The course covers the expression of biological evolution in the fossil record, and the major patterns and crises in the history of life, such as mass extinctions.
+Although the main focus is on the paleontology of invertebrate macrofossils, there will be some coverage of fossil plants, vertebrates, and microfossils.
+Classes 3 hrs. and lab 3 hrs. a week.
+1 semester.
+325.1(.2) Sediments and Depositional Environments [GPY 325.1(.2)] Prerequisite: GEO 200.0 or GPY 213.1(.2).